 - supporting outside trial counsel at a variety of firms in addition to Shook;

-- reviewing documents and ESI for responsiveness, confidentiality and privilege;
+- reviewing documents and ESI for responsiveness, confidentiality, privilege and proprietary information;

 - developing, organizing and analyzing documents, ESI and testimony for issues relevant to claims, defenses and witness preparation;